 Take 20 minutes to relax and network.

-Hospital emergency codes are critical in enabling hospital staff to ensure the safety and well-being of patients, visitors and other staff.
-Recently, Code Silver was added to the standardized list of emergency codes, and involves an emergency response specific to a violent situation involving a weapon.
+Hospital emergency codes are critical in enabling hospital staff to ensure the safety and well-being of patients, visitors, and other staff.
+Recently, Code Silver was added to the standardized list of emergency codes and involves an emergency response specific to a violent situation involving a weapon.

-At Trillium Health Partners (THC) the launch of Code Silver was supported by a hospital-wide communication and education plan, which included outlining policies and procedures at each of THP’s three hospital sites, unit huddles and initiatives to raise awareness on the roles of individuals during a Code Silver, which included a mock exercise with THP’s senior leadership team.
+At Trillium Health Partners (THC) the launch of Code Silver was supported by a hospital-wide communication and education plan, which included outlining policies and procedures at each of THP’s three hospital sites, unit huddles and initiatives to raise awareness of the roles of individuals during a Code Silver, which included a mock exercise with THP’s senior leadership team.

-On May 3, 2016 the city of Fort McMurray, Alberta was evacuated due to raging wild fires.
+On May 3, 2016, the city of Fort McMurray, Alberta was evacuated due to raging wildfires.
 Northern Lights Regional Health Centre in Fort McMurray had to evacuate all their patients.